Generic Name: prenatal multivitamins (PRE nay tal VYE ta mins)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Vitamin and mineral supplements can interact with certain medications, or affect how medications work in your body.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with prenatal multivitamins, especially:
+Ask a doctor or pharmacist before using PrenaCare with any other medications, especially:

 a diuretic or "water pill";

 heart or blood pressure medications;